 If you have leftover unagi nigiri, it's important to refrigerate it promptly.
 Let the nigiri cool down slightly before placing it in the refrigerator.

 Wrap the leftover unagi nigiri tightly in plastic wrap to prevent air exposure and maintain freshness.
-Make sure the wrap is snug but not so tight that it crushes the nigiri.
+Ensure the wrap is snug but not so tight that it crushes the nigiri.
 Alternatively, you can place the wrapped nigiri in an airtight container.
 This provides an extra layer of protection against moisture and odors from the fridge.

 Refrigerate